Kishwauketoe is administered and cared for by its board of directors, officers, Staff, interns and a wonderful group of volunteers.

 Volunteers

 Kishwauketoe would not be possible without the work of hundreds of volunteers.
-All are welcome, any age and no special skills are needed.
+All are welcome and no special skills are needed.
 Our primary work is clearing invasive species, such at Buckthorn, Honeysuckle, Boxelder trees and a significant number of non-native grasses, forms, sedges, etc. We also welcome those with chainsaw skills.

 Volunteer Workdays: